Ecotourism Australia Limited Terms & Conditions

 - The right to resign membership voluntarily, in writing, at any time

-Members and certified operators are also bound by several obligations.
+Members, applicants, certified operators and certified destinations are also bound by several obligations.
 These include:

 - Payment of annual fees / subscriptions